 Located at the north end of the mall, the University Center is the focal point of campus life.
 This 8.5 million dollar, 57,000 square foot facility is a gathering place for students, faculty, and staff wishing to relax and visit with members of the University community.
-The University Center houses the offices of Student Life, UC Services, Career Life Center, Student Health Services, Campus Activities, Alumni Affairs and the Student Government Association.
+The University Center houses the offices of Student Life, UC Services, Career Services and Testing, Student Health Services, Campus Activities and the Student Government Association.

 The University Center provides students with easy access to the bookstore, post office, food court, and an ATM.
 The Game Room has pool tables, flat screen television complete with video games, as well as ping-pong and a variety of board games.
-The student lounge is equipped with a large-screen television for students to enjoy.